Basic conditions of an SMSF

 Technical resource

-From 1 July 2022, the work test will be removed and the non-concessional contribution bring-forward age will be increased.
+Since 1 July 2022, the work test was removed and the age which non-concessional contribution bring-forward provision can be used was increased.

 Technical resource